Perform advanced geospatial analysis on areas serviced by your networks by querying your data layers.

 Filtering Dataset Entries

 With dataset filtering, you can create complex filters using logical operations on the attributes of your data layers.
-Once you have added more than one rule with the add rule button, you can apply either an and or or boolean operator between them.
+Once you have added more than one rule with the button, you can apply either an or boolean operator between them.

-Rules can also be nested in groups with the add group button.
+Rules can also be nested in groups with the button.

 All dataset entries visible when filtering are derived from the dataset's attributes with the exception of Layer (which can be used to reference the entire layer by name) and Geometry Type.